Tondu Road and Brewery Lane,

 It was later sold to Nudge Leisure Ltd. and re-named Ritz Cinema.
 The Ritz was short lived and it closed as a cinema on 9th May 1987 and was refurbished to re-open as the Ritz Bingo Club.
 Bingo continued until closing in 1999 when a new purpose built bingo hall opened in the town.
 The building had remained unaltered, apart from the installation of a false ceiling in the foyer and remained a fine example of the work of noted architect David Evelyn Nye.

 By the summer of 2001 it was being used for storage by a builders merchants and later that year an application was made to convert the building into a bar, but the local council had earmarked the site for car parking.
-The Embassy Cinema was demolished in June 2011.
+The Embassy Cinema was demolished in June 2011 and the site is now the Embassy Car Park.